CozetteDyer/Escape/README.md

   - Congratulations is spelled wrong
   - On the second puzzle room there is a space between platforms that does not let the character fall through to die, but acts as a platform of empty space instead
   - Trivia does not pop up the second time you run through it
+  - Trivia does not stop player from continuing on the map.

 To Win: